Coder-Harry-J/Cafe-Webiste/readme.txt

+***Before you try to run the code you need to save images to their respective spots*** all the food images in - "products" folder and user image in - "review" folder

 Welcome to the README file for the Cafe Front-End Website Internship Project.
 This document provides an overview of the project, its goals, features, technologies used, and instructions for setting up and running the project.

 Project Overview